wolffshots/jellyfin_pr_migration/README.md

 4. Replacing the old User IDs in the playback records with the new User IDs.
 5. Outputting the modified records, either to a new TSV file (header-less) and/or by inserting them directly into an SQLite database table (e.g., `playback_reporting.db` used by the PlaybackReporting plugin on the new instance).

+Running the tool multiple times will not cause any issues, as it will only update the records that have not been processed yet.

 Note: for best practice you should probably make a copy of the `playback_reporting.db` file and use that to actually work on.
 Once you are happy with the updated database locally you should shutdown the new Jellyfin instance and replace the original `playback_reporting.db` with the updated one.

 ## Features